donaldmunro/AARemu/README.md

 reduce the number of corrections required is important.
 The direction of movement can seemingly also sometimes affect bearing accuracy which is why during correction the target bearing is set to 5 degrees before the target bearing to ensure that the target bearing is always approached from the same side.

+If the bearings seem suspect before starting recording then it may improve if the sensors are "calibrated" by waving the device in a figure of eight as seen in this [video](https://www.youtube.com/watch?v=sP3d00Hr14o).
+OTOH this may be an old wives tale, YMMV.
+If the bearings suddenly deviate by a large amount during the recording then it may be best to cancel the recording (press the recording button again) and start again.

 The recording options allow 0.5, 1, 1,5 and 2 degree increments, however 0.5 degree recordings can be difficult possibly because the accuracy required is just within hardware limits which is why the default is 1 degree increments.